WaldemarRode/WaldemarRode.github.io/README.md

 ## Images

-Replace placeholder images (`project1.jpg`, `project2.jpg`, `project3.jpg`) with your own project images.
-Ensure the images are optimized for web usage.
+Replace placeholder image (`githublogooo.jpg`) with your own project image.
+Ensure the image is optimized for web usage.

 ## Resume/CV

-Place your `resume.pdf` file in the root directory of your project.
+Place your `CV.pdf` file in the root directory of your project.
 The link in the navigation bar will open this file in a new tab.

 ## Setup and Deployment